Skip to main navigation

 Primary stage

 A chancre often appears in the genital area.
 But sores may also occur in or near the anus or in or near the mouth.
-The sores are usually painless, so they may go unnoticed if they're inside the vagina or the rectum.
+The sores are usually painless and raised.
+They may go unnoticed.

 Swelling of the lymph nodes may occur near the area of the chancre.